Pageviews from the past week

 I think it is.

 As you saw, the video showed persons from different countries.
 I picked up a British accent from a few of the persons and maybe American or Canadian or both.
 These persons don't know each other.
 The one very significant thing they have in common however, is the Pfizer-Biontech vaccine.
 Think about it.
-These are random folks posting about they're common experience after taking the Pfizer magnets stick to their arm, the arm they received the shot in.
+These are random folks posting about their common experience after taking the Pfizer magnets stick to their arm, the arm they received the shot in.

 So now you may be wondering: "How could this be possible?"